The Story Project

 Increased focus and engagement in lessons.

-How does it support school?
+How does The Story Project support school?

 The programme has become integral to Hollingwood’s curriculum, and has contributed to key areas of whole school development, including: